 OCTOBER to DECEMBER

 The season got off to a rocky start with three straight losses.
 The Bucs picked up their first victory with a 5-4 triumph over the Cowichan Valley Capitals in Duncan.
-The Buccaneers took a 5-2 lead with three goals in the third period, two in the span of six seconds by Len Evans and Darrell Pederson.
+The Buccaneers took a 5-2 lead with three goals in the third period - two in the span of six seconds by Len Evans and Darrell Pederson.
 Rob Kivell followed up with the winner before Cowichan closed out the game with two late tallies.

 The Buccaneers' first victory at home came October 3rd in an 8-2 triumph over Merritt.
 Randy Taylor and Dale Brisco paced Esquimalt with two goals each.
 Taylor had the most experience on the team with 121 WHL games over the past three years with Seattle and Winnipeg.

-Darrel Pederson only managed seven goals in forty-two games the previous season but started the year on a hot steak with five goals in five games.
+Darrel Pederson only managed seven goals in forty-two games the previous season but began the year on a hot steak with five goals in five games.
 Pederson almost quit hockey during the summer as he agreed to take a full-time job in Prince George.
 When that position fell through, he returned to the BCJHL for another season.
 He is the cousin of ex-Victoria Cougars captain Barry Pederson.

 Len Evans enjoyed a break-out season in 1982-83, establishing himself as one of the top forwards in the BCJHL.
 Two years prior, the Powell River native was selected as one of the top four midget players in BC and entered the Olympic development program.
 After fourteen games, Evans was second in BCJHL scoring with 33 points.